Meet Our Fellows

 Jen Davison is the program manager for Urban@UW, a cross-disciplinary and cross-sector initiative at University of Washington that seeks to engage scholars and practitioners around the challenges that cities face, from homelessness to transportation to climate adaptation and beyond.
 With a background in ecology, Jen has spent years working with scientists to amplify their impact: through communication, community engagement, and interdisciplinary collaboration.

-In 2017 Jen will be focused on defining and improving the business model of Urban@UW to better support collaboration among the scholarly communities at University of Washington who are aiming to tackle urban-centered issues.
-She is also focused on supporting the pilot year of Livable City Year, a program that pairs faculty and students with city policymakers for project-based learning.
-With respect to the Community Engagement Fellows program, Jen’s goal is to daylight and demonstrate the purpose of and best practices around community management so as to improve the effectiveness of Urban@UW and its projects.
+In 2017 Jen wanted to focus on defining and improving the business model of Urban@UW to better support collaboration among the scholarly communities at University of Washington who are aiming to tackle urban-centered issues.
+She also focused on supporting the pilot year of Livable City Year, a program that pairs faculty and students with city policymakers for project-based learning.
+With respect to the Community Engagement Fellows program, Jen’s goal was to daylight and demonstrate the purpose of and best practices around community management so as to improve the effectiveness of Urban@UW and its projects.

 Josh Knackert - IceCube/AAAS Community Engagement Fellow, Wisconsin IceCube Particle Astrophysics Center

 Josh Knackert will be the Diversity, Inclusion, and Career Mentoring Fellow at the Wisconsin IceCube Particle Astrophysics Center (WIPAC) in Madison, WI.
 He will assist the IceCube diversity and inclusion task force in offering workshops, training, and networking opportunities to staff at both WIPAC and throughout the IceCube Collaboration.
 These resources are intended to promote inclusive, effective collaboration, while ensuring that every IceCube staff and collaborator has the opportunity to contribute their full potential.

 He is confident that by building a more diverse STEM workforce, IceCube will only bolster its already stellar track record of discovery.